The National Forest (England): The National Forest Company

-The National Forest Company is a not-for-profit organisation established in April 1995 as a company limited by guarantee.
+The National Forest Company is a not-for-profit organisation established in April 1995 as a company limited by guarantee with Susan Bell (forester) as its first chief executive.
 It is supported by the Department for Environment, Food and Rural Affairs (Defra), with the aim of converting one third of the land within the boundaries of the National Forest (52 sqmi) to woodland, by encouraging landowners to alter their land use.
 It is described as "a forest in the making" and it is hoped to increase tourism and forestry-related jobs in the area.

 Around 9.5 million trees have been planted, more than tripling the woodland cover from 6% to 25%.

 Planting

 Approximately 85% of the trees planted are native broadleaf species.
 The most commonly planted species include: English oak, ash, poplar, Corsican pine and Scots pine.

 The transformation of the landscape is taking effect as the first tiny whips planted in the early 1990s are growing into substantial trees.